windmill/windmill/windmill/html/ide-readme.txt

-Check out the code: svn co http://svn.osafoundation.org/windmill/trunk windmill Run the server: python ./windmill/server/proxy.py Configure browser to use http proxy : localhost port 4444 The default setup is configured as a demo, so launch the browser to: http://next.osaf.us/windmill-serv/start.html
+Check out the code: svn co http://svn.osafoundation.org/windmill/trunk windmill Run the server: python ./windmill/server/proxy.py Configure browser to use http proxy : 127.0.0.1 port 4444 The default setup is configured as a demo, so launch the browser to: http://next.osaf.us/windmill-serv/start.html

 From here you can click "Expand Control" to run tests.